cta-wave/Test-Content-Generation/README.md

 This repository provides the information and scripts to generate the CTA Wave Test Content.

-The ```run-all.py [optional_csv_file]``` script gathers the data and content from input tables/parameters.
+The ```run-all.py csv_file``` script gathers the data and content from input tables/parameters.
 Then it sends them for processing.
 Then it uploads the result.

 The ```encode_dash.py``` script is primarily about the usage of [GPAC](http://gpac.io) leveraging libavcodec with x264 and x265 to generate the CMAF content with some DASH manifest.
 The intent is to keep the size of the post-processing (e.g. manifest manipulation) as small as possible.